Winters on Long Island might not be as cold as we make them out to be. Still, when the snow starts to fly a hot drink helps to take the chill away.

 242 East Main Street, Port Jefferson

-Serving up one of the area’s best brunches, Toast Coffeehouse is also a favorite spot for delectable coffee drinks and hot chocolate.
+Serving up one of Long Island's best brunches, Toast Coffeehouse is also a favorite spot for delectable coffee drinks and hot chocolate.
 With creative flavors such as peppermint mocha, toasted coconut, dark chocolate raspberry, salted caramel, and s’mores, you can try a different flavor each time.
 Drinks are served in fun mugs, and you never know which one you’ll get.

 Urban Coffee — Greenlawn